- Recognize that diagnostic checks are necessary for any model

 \[ W=\frac{(n-k)}{(k-1)} \cdot \frac{\sum_{j=1}^{k} n_{j}\left(Z_{j} - \bar{Z} \right)^{2}}{\sum_{j=1}^{k} \sum_{i=1}^{n_{j}} \left( Z_{i j} - \bar{Z_{i}} \right)^{2}} \]

-The test statistic \(W\) is approximately \(F\)-distributed with \(k-1\) and \(N-k\) degrees of freedom
+The test statistic \(W\) is approximately \(F\)-distributed with \(k-1\) and \(n-k\) degrees of freedom

 Levene’s Test is easy to compute in R

-## split residuals (ee) into 2 groups g1 <- ee[ee < median(ee)] g2 <- ee[ee > median(ee)] ## Levene's Test var.test(g1, g2)
+## split residuals (ee) into 2 groups: less than and greater than the median g1 <- ee[ee < median(ee)] g2 <- ee[ee > median(ee)] ## Levene's Test var.test(g1, g2)

 ## ## F test to compare two variances ## ## data: g1 and g2 ## F = 0.90486, num df = 14, denom df = 14, p-value = 0.8543 ## alternative hypothesis: true ratio of variances is not equal to 1 ## 95 percent confidence interval: ## 0.3037877 2.6951999 ## sample estimates: ## ratio of variances ## 0.9048584